ConnorGanaway/FantasyMapGenerator/README.md

         - asks for input file from user
         - file format is json

+- Version 0.2.1
+    - Only update here is the development enviroment being setup

 - Currently Working On:
     - Option to mask the map from a shape